 The application was advertised on the 6 September 2022 for fourteen (14) days.
-During this period Council received one (1) representation opposed to the quarry.
+During this period Council received one (1) representation.

 The representation is enclosed to this report for the Council's information.
 All names and personal details (of the person that lodged the representation) have otherwise been excluded from this report.